nynkelys/notes/notes/notes-google-dev-nanodegree.md

 ### Managing app location with React Router

-React router is a tool that let's us use React to build a Single Page App.
+React router is a tool that lets us use React to build a Single Page App.
 It turns React projects into single-page applications, by providing a number of specialized components that manage the creation of links, manage the app's URL, provide transitions when navigating between different URL locations, etc.

 To install, run: